Renowned Broadcast Journalist and

 Beginning in 1972, Stamberg spent 14 years as co-host of NPR’s award-winning newsmagazine All Things Considered.
 Then, she hosted Weekend Edition/Sunday for three years.
 She now serves as guest host of NPR’s All Things Considered, Morning Edition and Weekend Edition/Saturday, and reports on cultural issues for various NPR programs.

-One of the most popular broadcasters in public radio, Stamberg is well-known for her conversational style, intelligence, and knack for finding an interesting story.
+One of the most popular broadcasters in public radio, broadcast journalist keynote speaker Stamberg is well-known for her conversational style, intelligence, and knack for finding an interesting story.
 Her interviewing has been called “fresh,” “friendly, down-to-earth,” and (by novelist E.L.
 Doctorow) “the closest thing to an enlightened humanist on the radio.”
 Her thousands of interviews include conversations with Laura Bush, Rosa Parks, Luciano Pavarotti, Stephen Sondheim, and Billy Joel.

 Stamberg is the author of two books, TALK: NPR’s Susan Stamberg Considers All Things and Every Night at Five.